djprofessorkash/djprofessorkash/README.md

 ![-----------------------------------------------------](https://github.com/djprofessorkash/djprofessorkash/blob/main/LineBreak_Copper.png)

 #### 🔍 Current Professional Objectives:
-- Complete my first year of serving as a software engineering instructor at Flatiron School.
+- Pivot back into applied data science and software engineering and serve alongside a strong team of creatives in edtech, healthtech, or scitech.
 - Enter a Master's program to study applied and/or computational mathematics at a reputable institution.
 - Pursue relevant technical certifications and specializations in higher-level fields of data science, including reinforcement learning and production modeling.